jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

 {% endcodeblock %}

 Next, we define a serializer for each meta-type that needs to be supported.
 Each serializer will take a reference to an output stream that will be appended to, a type to serialize, and the current recursion depth.
-The depth is useful for pretty-printing with the proper indentation:
+The depth is useful for pretty-printing with the proper indentation.
+All four will start off following the same pattern before we complete the implementation:

 {% codeblock lang:c++ %}